Gates of Ishtar: History

-Gates of Ishtar was formed in late 1992 under the name Disrupt, by Mikael Sandorf (vocals), Andreas Johansson (drums), Stefan Nilsson (guitar) and Harald Åberg (bass).
-Eventually, the band recruited guitarist Tomas Jutenfäldt.
-During the band's rehearsal for their demo, Seasons of Frost, Harald coined the band's name "Gates of Ishtar", and Andreas designed the logo.
+Mikael Sandorf (vocals), Andreas Johansson (drums), Stefan Nilsson (guitar), and Harald Åberg (bass) formed Gates of Ishtar in late 1992 as Disrupt.
+The band later recruited guitarist Tomas Jutenfäldt. Åberg coined the name "Gates of Ishtar" and Johansson designed the logo.

-In May 1995, Seasons of Frost was recorded at Lucichrist studio.
-This demo led to the group's contract for its first full-length album on the Finnish label Spinefarm Records.
-In 1996, their debut album, A Bloodred Path was recorded in the Finnish studio Tico-Tico and released by Spinefarm in June.
-Due to the popular response to this album, and the band's dissatisfaction with Spinefarm Records, Gates of Ishtar switched to the German label Invasion Records.
-A contract for two full-length albums was signed, and the band started to work on their second album, The Dawn of Flames.
+In May 1995, they recorded Seasons of Frost at Lucichrist studio.
+This demo led to a contract for a full-length album on Finnish label Spinefarm Records.
+In 1996, they recorded their debut album, A Bloodred Path, in Finnish studio Tico-Tico.
+Spinefarm released it in June.
+Due to the popular response to this album, and the band's dissatisfaction with Spinefarm Records, Gates of Ishtar switched to German label Invasion Records.
+They signed a contract for two full-length albums.
+The band started work on their second album, The Dawn of Flames.

-Before work on their second album began, Oskar and Niklas left the band due to personal disagreements with other band members.
-Henrik Åberg who was their live guitarist was recruited to play the drums.
-Still missing a bass guitarist, Tomas asked an old friend, Danjel Röhr, to perform as a session musician for The Dawn of Flames.
+Before work on their second album began, Oskar and Niklas left due to personal disagreements.
+They recruited live guitarist Henrik Åberg to play drums.
+Jutenfäldt asked Danjel Röhr to play session bass on The Dawn of Flames.
 In early 1997, the band travelled to Örebro to record at Unisound studio.
 On March 25, 1997, the album was released worldwide.